Identifying and Avoiding Negative Self-Fulfilling Prophecies in Leadership

 Review your beliefs

-Reviewing your beliefs can help prevent negative self-fulfilling prophecies by helping you to identify and change any negative perceptions, connotations, and language associated with them.
+Reviewing your beliefs can help prevent negative self-fulfilling prophecies by helping you identify and change any negative perceptions, connotations, and language associated with them.
 By doing this, you can replace negative expectations with positive ones that are more likely to lead to a positive outcome.
 Additionally, reviewing your beliefs can help build resilience so that when setbacks occur you are better equipped to handle them with confidence in yourself and your goals.

 Identify and understand the causes